scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

-   work demonstrates that our monitoring framework can capture insightful and actionable data including top Python libraries, preferred user software stacks, and correlated libraries, leading to a better understanding of user behavior and affording us to opportunity to make increasingly data-driven decisions regarding Python at NERSC.
+   work demonstrates that our monitoring framework can capture insightful and actionable data including top Python libraries, preferred user software stacks, and correlated libraries, leading to a better understanding of user behavior and affording us opportunity to make increasingly data-driven decisions regarding Python at NERSC.

 .. class:: keywords